kermitt2/biblio_glutton_harvester/Readme.md

 - thumbnail small (500px width): `1b/a0/cc/e3/1ba0cce3-335b-46d8-b29f-9cdfb6430fd2-thumb-large.png`

-Depending on the config, the resources can be accessed either locally under `data_path` or on AWS S3 following the URL prefix: `https://bucket_name.s3.amazonaws.com/`, for instance `https://bucket_name.s3.amazonaws.com/1b/a0/cc/e3/1ba0cce3-335b-46d8-b29f-9cdfb6430fd2.pdf`.
+Depending on the config, the resources can be accessed either locally under `data_path` or on AWS S3 following the URL prefix: `https://bucket_name.s3.amazonaws.com/`, for instance `https://bucket_name.s3.amazonaws.com/1b/a0/cc/e3/1ba0cce3-335b-46d8-b29f-9cdfb6430fd2.pdf` - if you have the appropriate access rights.

 ## License and contact